grewe/LookLearnTrain/LookLearnLSTM/Models/Model30-70-100_dropout0.5/README.md

-Model1_11_12_trainingSteps500()
+# Model1_11_12_trainingSteps500()
-The dataset used to train this model consist of 30% bacgorund Visualization, 70% person visualization and 100% bodypart Visualization
+The dataset used to train this model consist of 30% background  Visualization, 70% person visualization and 100% bodypart Visualization
 Keras Model with dropout rate set to 0.5 the Network Architecture is Sequential.
 The optimizer used in this keras model is Adam